 Estimates indicate that 45% of American adults make at least one resolution each year.
 According to Dr. Jim Taylor’s research, fewer than half of these people stick with them after six months and after a year that number declines to around ten percent.
 So it’s no wonder that the $2.5 billion self-help industry offers no shortage of advice on how to stick with your resoluton(s).

-While I applaud well-intentioned advice about “pinpointing obstacles,” “setting clear goals,” and the like, its hard to argue with the data that indicates that only one-in-ten adults manages to stick with their resolution for over a year.
+Advice about “pinpointing obstacles,” “setting clear goals,” and the like is well-intentioned, but it's hard to argue with the data that indicates that only one-in-ten adults manages to stick with their resolution for over a year.